-Kamala Harris has made history as the first female, first black and first Indian-American US vice-president.
+Kamala Harris has made history as the first female, first Black first and Indian-American US vice-president.

 In yesterday’s historic presidential inauguration, Ms Harris was sworn in just before Joe Biden took the oath of office to become the 46th US president.